Dreamboats and Petticoats

 Dreamboats and Petticoats is a jukebox musical based on popular songs from the fifties and early sixties.
 The musical, featuring those songs of the rock 'n' roll era, is set around the years 1957 to 1963 and was written by Laurence Marks and Maurice Gran.

 It was first performed at The Churchill Theatre in Bromley, England, in February 2009, followed by a UK tour.
 This run received rave critical reviews and widespread audience acclaim.
-It subsequently moved to the Savoy Theatre in London's West End from July to September in 2009 and then returned to London in a new location at the Playhouse Theatre, where it closed on 4 August 2012.
+It subsequently moved to the Savoy Theatre in London's West End from July to September in 2009 and then returned to London in a new location at the Playhouse Theatre, where it ran until 4 August 2012 before transferring to the Wyndham's Theatre.
 Alongside the West End runs, the show toured the UK extensively, between 2009 and 2014.
 The current tour is a sequel, entitled Dreamboats and Miniskirts.

 Synopsis

 It's 1961, where Bobby, an awkward but talented teenager, is auditioning for a band at the local Youth Club.
 He almost gets the part, but is edged out by a last minute arrival to the auditions: the cool and confident Norman.
 The teenagers that hang out at Youth Club all know each other, even if they're not necessarily friends.
 These teens include Bobby and his best friend Ray, Ray's younger sister Laura who has a crush on Bobby, cool girl Sue whom Bobby has a crush on, and Donna, who is Sue's friend.

 Bobby's father announces that the Youth Club association is holding the first National song writing competition.
 Bobby and Laura, who have similar tastes in music, agree to write a song together.
 At first they make some progress, with Bobby coming up with an idea and basic tune, which Laura takes on to expand into a full song.
 But Bobby then starts ignoring Laura when Sue, the girl he has a crush on, starts flirting with him.
 Laura warns Bobby that Sue is only pretending to be into him in order to make Norman jealous, but Bobby doesn't care.

 The Youth Club are taken on a road trip to a local carnival, and their emotions run high.
 Ray and Donna get together and become a couple.
 Sue's plan to make Norman jealous works, and Norman takes her away to be alone.
 Bobby is crushed, and Laura tells him "I told you so".
 However, when the whole group gathers together at the end of night, Norman boasts to the others that he went "all the way" with Sue.
 Sue is enraged and humiliated, insisting that they only kissed.
 Bobby confronts Norman, insisting that he apologize to Sue.
 At first Norman refuses, so Bobby challenges Norman to an "official" fight in a ring, in which Bobby wins.
 Norman apologizes to Sue, and Sue is ecstatically grateful to Bobby and happily becomes his girl.